sameeralam3127/sameeralam3127/README.md

 I design **scalable, secure, and automated infrastructure solutions** while exploring cloud-native technologies and modern DevOps practices.
 Passionate about **automation, containerization, and efficient workflows**, I believe:

-> *“Automation is not just a skill — it's a mindset.”*
+> *Automation is not just a skill — it's a mindset.*

 ---